 - Private GROUP TOUR (COSTS) is two hours long for this Maple Street and Neighborhood walking tour.
-It is fully outdoors.
+Also a one hour indoor presentation can be given.

 - A free public tour comes up every five years.